-Downtown's humming Pioneer Courthouse Square serves as the city's hub.
-Don't miss Finnegan's Toy Store (the Northwest's largest indie toy store) for kiddie-style fun, or catch Portland's Saturday Market at Waterfront Park.
+Downtown’s humming Pioneer Courthouse Square serves as the city’s hub.
+Visit Portland’s Saturday Market at Waterfront Park for local food choices.
 Older kids might enjoy cultural icons such as Portland Art Museum and nearby Lan Su Chinese Garden, a hidden treasure.

 Kids will have the most fun, however, at Portland’s family attractions: the Oregon Museum of Science and Industry and Washington Park.
 A world-class museum for all ages, OMSI features five exhibit halls with interactive permanent and temporary exhibits.
 Be aware, the museum can take the better part of a day.